Approving Corporations for our Funds

 We are not looking for “perfect” companies.
 We are seeking to identify companies that are responsibly addressing the key sustainability challenges and rewards presented by their business model.
 Most companies fall in the middle of the spectrum (the yellow areas in the diagram) of business alignment, in which case stakeholder relations play a key role in determining eligibility.

 Ultimately, our investment committee, chaired by Amy Domini, is responsible for determining which companies are eligible for our funds.
 Our framework helps us to identify the risks and opportunities for each industry as well as how they are being managed.
 It helps us to keep in mind the unique benefits and risks of the industry and to evaluate its performance in that proper context.
 A bank, for example, may provide important benefits to society, but may have a poor track record of lending to the poor.
 Our investment committee will want to know whether this is a pattern of behavior or a single instance.
 How severe is the impact?
 How does the bank’s performance on lending compare to its peers?
 Does this problem warrant exclusion from our Funds, or should we keep an eye on the issue and contact the company?

-Once we have determined which companies are eligible and which are ineligible, we provide these lists to Wellington Management (submanager for our stock funds) and Seix Investment Advisors (submanger for our bond fund), who utilize their financial expertise to manage the funds.
-Wellington and Seix are not permitted to invest in any company that has not been approved by Domini.
+Once we have determined which companies are eligible and which are ineligible, we provide these lists to Wellington Management, submanager for our funds, who utilizes their financial expertise to manage the funds.
+Wellington is not permitted to invest in any company that has not been approved by Domini.

 Companies are reviewed on a regular basis in order to allow us to evaluate long-term patterns of behavior, new business lines and emerging issues.
 Current holdings are reviewed on a continuous basis.